Shubham11007/E-coomerce-backend/README.md

    2. RESTful APIs for Bookstore Operations
  Built APIs to:
  Search books by title, author, or category.
- Apply filters (price range, ratings, genre) for better user experience.
+ Apply filters (price range, ratings, genre) for a better user experience.
  Add/remove books from the cart and calculate the total price.
  Proceed to checkout, leading to a dummy payment page
      Database & Security